Small Business Information

 Small businesses will play a critical role in the success of Washington’s Paid Family and Medical Leave program.
 This paid-leave program offers small business employees access to a benefit that has historically been expensive or difficult to offer.
 This will help small businesses compete for the best and brightest employees globally.

 - This statewide insurance plan requires employers to report employee wages, hours worked, and additional information every quarter.

-- Premium collection begins in 2019 and claims for leave benefits start in 2020.
+- Premium collection began in 2019 and claims for leave benefits started in 2020.

 - Workers can take leave for qualified events for up to 12 weeks generally, and up to 18 weeks under exceptional circumstances.

 - Premiums are 0.4% of gross wages paid.
 Employers may withhold up to about 63 percent of the premium from employee wages.